peteroupc/peteroupc.github.io/random.md

 <a id=Determinism_and_Consistency></a>
 ### Determinism and Consistency

-For an RNG algorithm to generate "random" numbers that are reproducible across computers, it needs to be both _deterministic_ and _consistent_.
-(These factors are only important for seeded PRNGs, not necessarily for cryptographic or statistical RNGs.)
+For an RNG algorithm to generate "random" numbers that are reproducible across computers, it needs to be a _consistent_ algorithm.
+(This factor is important only for seeded PRNGs, not necessarily for cryptographic or statistical RNGs.)

-An algorithm is _deterministic_ if it delivers the same output given the same input every time.
-An algorithm that relies on behavior that may change outside its control (such as accessing the file system or the computer's clock) is not deterministic (e.g., because the time may be different on each run, or other programs may read and write to the same files the algorithm does).

-An algorithm is _consistent_ if the output it delivers, given the same input, is the same&mdash;
+A _consistent algorithm_ is an algorithm that delivers the same output for the same input every time (is _deterministic_) and does so&mdash;

 - across time,
 - across different executions of the algorithm,